 Dynamic weight training.com reviews the top 10 bodybuilding supplements.
-Before we enter into the supplement world and their importance, if you don’t already know, seems to always be shrouded in dark matter.
+Before we enter into the supplement world and their importance, if you don’t already know: is often shrouded in dark matter.

 The amount of quality time you spend in the gym is 75% of what you need.
 The rest can be found with clean eating habits, supplementary nutrition and vitamins.
 But…